NikolayDPaev/pl-resolution/README.md

 Then processes the formulas and transforms them into disjunct set, that later can be used as input to the resolution method algorithm.
 If the formulas are unsatisfiable, the steps for proving that with the resolution method are displayed.

-The resolution method is semi-computable which means that it will go in infinite loop on some inputs.
+The resolution method is semi-computable, this is why the steps are limited so the algorithm will not go in infinite loop.

 Moreover the displayed steps are optimal in length because the algorithm uses A* for the searching.